 The same hardware that allows the use of pattern mode also allows Ember to turn the projector on and off.
 When it's not printing, Ember sends a signal to turn the projector off.
 If you see a dim blue light, that means the projector didn't receive the signal, because it doesn't have the required hardware (and instead it's projecting "black", which is the next best thing to actually being off).

 Ok, I see a dim blue light, so I don't have the required hardware.

 If that's the case, you'll need to install an I2C cable and/or desolder the resistors with a soldering iron.
-This also means you'll need to disassemble your printer, which can be challenging if you're not used to taking things apart.
-If you're not comfortable doing it yourself and/or you don't have a soldering iron, file a support request and we'll take care of you.
+This also means you'll need to disassemble your printer, which can be challenging if you're not used to taking things apart, so make sure of the following:

 Step 2: Check If Your Ember Has the Required Firmware

 Press and hold the left button for 5 seconds, then release.
 The screen will display the firmware version.

 If your firmware is 2.0 or above, continue to the next step.